openhab/org.openhab.binding.zwave/doc/linear/gctbz48_0_0.md

 ### Parameter 46: Remote Sensor 1 Temperature

 Remote Sensor 1 Temperature
-Temperature of Remote Sensor 1
+<p&gtTemperature of Remote Sensor 1</p&gt
 Values in the range 0 to 112 may be set.

 The manufacturer defined default value is ```0```.